Fitness Trainer Qimmah Russo Shows Off Killer Physique In Tiny Gold Bikini

 “Ya work ethic crazy.
 I literally see you on my tl every time I go on ig.
 Respect,” replied another fan.

-“[S]maller kini next time,” a third one chimed in, following the message with a long string of emoji depicting crying-laughing faces, fire, eyes, red rose and a face blowing a heart kiss.
+“[S]maller kini next time,” a third one chimed in, following the message with a long string of emoji depicting crying-laughing faces, fire, eyes, a red rose and a face blowing a heart kiss.

 “You are beautiful [face blowing a heart kiss emoji] keep making my days and nights wonderful,” another one added.

-When she is not teasing her fans with photos of her bikini body, Russo shares videos and other health-related content on her Instagram page.
+When she is not teasing fans with photos of her bikini body, Russo shares videos and other health-related content on her Instagram page.
 As The Inquisitr has previously written, she recently shared a video that showed her performing a booty workout that she devised.
 She sported an orange sports bra with a matching pair of athletic pants.
 For her routine, she only used a blue yoga mat and ankle cuffs strapped into place above her black tennis shoes.